Gain an understanding of the scope, challenges, and possibilities in applying life cycle assessment to decision-making processes.

 Comments from past participants:

-"Although I still have absolutely no expertise in the discipline, the course has already allowed me to have some intelligent conversations with collegues and external partners."
+"Although I still have absolutely no expertise in the discipline, the course has already allowed me to have some intelligent conversations with colleagues and external partners."

 "Tom did a great job of presenting very complex and challenging subject matter in a way that made it accessible and interesting."